DC | VA | MD Nursing Home Abuse Attorney

-We have experience litigating and trying cases involving injuries and early death of seniors due to neglect and abuse.
+Our nursing home abuse lawyers have experience litigating and trying cases involving injuries and even wrongful death of seniors due to neglect and abuse.

 The most common type of elder abuse is physical abuse or neglect.
 However, seniors in our community may also suffer from over-medication, emotional abuse, sexual abuse, neglect, and financial exploitation.